markjprice/apps-services-net10/docs/errata/errata.md

 # Page 504 - Caching objects using in-memory caching

-> Thanks to [zkazz](https://github.com/zkazz) for emailing me about this issue on June 30, 2026.
+> Thanks to Phil aka [zkazz](https://github.com/zkazz) for emailing me about this issue on June 30, 2026.

 In Step 4, the statement:
 ```cs